Chasewater: History

-An Act of Parliament received Royal Assent on 28 March 1794, entitled "An Act for extending the Wyrley and Essington Canal", this authorised a long extension, from Sneyd past Lichfield to Huddlesford Junction on the Coventry Canal, together with the raising of up to £115,000 to complete construction.
-As part of the Act the Wyrley and Essington Canal Company were required to provide a water source to keep the new length of canal topped up.
+An act of Parliament, the Wyrley and Essington Canal Act 1794 (34 Geo.
+3. c.
+25), received royal assent on 28 March 1794, entitled "An Act for extending the Wyrley and Essington Canal", this authorised a long extension, from Sneyd past Lichfield to Huddlesford Junction on the Coventry Canal, together with the raising of up to £115,000 to complete construction.
+As part of the act the Wyrley and Essington Canal Company were required to provide a water source to keep the new length of canal topped up.

 A site in the Crane Brook Valley was selected to be dammed to create a reservoir which would provide water to the new stretch of canal.
 Excavations started in the valley floor in 1796 and were used to build earthwork dams along the eastern and western edges of the reservoir.
 A feeder channel to supply water to the canal was cut through from the eastern dam to the top of the locks at Ogley Hay 1.5 mi to the south east.

 The reservoir opened on 8 May 1797, however in June 1799 the eastern dam burst releasing a flood wave downstream along the Crane Brook Valley towards Shenstone, about 4.5 miles to the south east.
 The cause of the burst was not clear however it was likely that no overflow system was provided and a summer storm caused the dam to overtop and erode the earth embankment.
 The flood wave caused significant damage with roads and bridges destroyed, fields flooded and livestock killed.
 The canal company paid out compensation to all who had suffered losses and set about rebuilding the dam.
 The dam was rebuilt thicker and wider than previously with its inner faces lined with limestone.
 In the March 1800 the dam had been rebuilt by Thomas Dadford and the reservoir refilled.
 A watch house was built by the canal company with a full-time watchman to safeguard against any similar incidents in the future.

 In 1840 ownership of the reservoir passed to Birmingham Canal Navigations after the company acquired the Wyrley and Essington Canal Company.
 During the mid-19th century the coal deposits beneath the reservoir and the surrounding area began to be mined on a large scale due to the Industrial Revolution.
 The landowner of the area, the Marquess of Anglesey planned to open pits near to the reservoir.
 The Anglesey Branch of the Wyrley and Essington Canal was constructed between 1848 and 1850 and made the existing feeder channel navigable.
-In 1849 the Marquess opened the Hammerwich Colliery, located adjacent to the Anglesey Branch at the toe of the dam.
+In 1849 the marquess opened the Hammerwich Colliery, located adjacent to the Anglesey Branch at the toe of the dam.
 After barely eight years of operation the colliery last drew coal in January 1857, as it became impossible to work due to the influx of sand and gravel caused by working too close to unconsolidated surface deposits.
 Many other collieries were opened at this time around the reservoir and continued to be mined into the 20th century.